CesarIgnacio/me/README.md

 ### Freelance Tour Specialist, Discover Havana, Havana, Cuba 2017 to 2019

-- Owned and operated tour guide business, giving 2 to 4 tours a day ranging from one hour to full day for up to 20 people.
+- Owned and operated tour guide business, giving 2 to 4 tour a day ranging from one hour to full day for up to 20 people.
 Found clients and subcontractors, drew up contracts and planned all aspects of multi-city excursions.

 ## Education